-I’ll be honest they might have more stuff – as I say, they’re trying to cram quite a bit in here, so it’s easy to miss things.
+I’ll be honest, they might have more stuff – so it’s true! but as I say, they’re trying to cram quite a bit in here, so it’s easy to miss things.

-This is a difficult one to answer – I feel like it’s got something for everyone!
+This is a difficult one to answer – I feel like it’s got some option for everyone!

-I would say this would get the most use from beginners and intermediate players, but there does seem to be quite a bit on offer for experienced players too.
+I would say this would get the most use from beginners and intermediate players, but there does seem to be quite a bit on offer for experienced players and artists too.

 In saying that, it will depend on the experienced player in question.
-Some experienced players will be like “Lol, I know I’m great, I don’t need to a stinking computer telling me what to do.”
+Some experienced guitar players will be like “Lol, I know I’m great, I don’t need to a stinking computer or guitar instructors telling me what to do.”

-Whereas others might be inclined to feel like you can never stop learning, or can never know enough, or might want to find out some more about another style or have some point of their playing they feel a little polishing on.
+Whereas others might be inclined to feel like you can never stop learning, or can never know enough tricks, or might want to find out some more about another style or have some point of their playing they feel a little polishing on.

-It will also – and this is probably very obvious – work well for those who are comfortable learning from a screen.
+It will also – and this is probably very obvious – work well for those who are comfortable learning from guitar teachers in a screen.
 That isn’t everybody.